UPACM/algolympics-site/src/2021/data/mechanics.md

 The competition will be split into two rounds:

 1. The Online Elimination Round
-2. The On-Site Final Round
+2. The Online Final Round
    Problem statements will be written in English and English only.
 Communication with judges (clarifications, etc.) will also be in English.

 # Online Elimination Round